eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 ```

 ## 3A.
 Using Conda (Recommended)
-Conda is recommended because it makes installing of GDAL, PROJ and GEOS more straight forward.
+Conda is recommended because, in theory, it makes the installing of GDAL, PROJ and GEOS more straight forward across a wider range of platforms.
+In my testing on Windows both conda and pip worked just as well as each other.
+The only real difference is that conda can be used to install a specific version of Python into an environment, where as Pip will use the version of Python that is installed.

 1. Create the Conda environment.
 This step can take 10 min.
     ```bash